 Stephany is a member of Albany Birth Justice Storytellers Research Team.
 As a listener, she works towards understanding Black birthing disparities in the Albany area through photo voice narratives and transformative storytelling.
 The project spans between the entirety of the 2019-20 school year and will culminate in a public community screening of photovoice narratives.
 Stephany and the Albany Birth Justice Storytellers Research Team has received two CURCE Accelerator Grants (Spring 2019, Fall 2019) to support their project.
 Stephany has volunteered as a CURCE ambassador since 2019.

-Thal B., East Asian Studies & History
+Thal B., Political Science & History

 Thal is currently working on a research paper about the Coronavirus and how China and Pakistan have been impacted.
 She is interested in exploring what makes the country of China unique.